 I hope you enjoy reading my new book!
 Please let me know if you have any questions about it in the comments below.
 As always, thanks for your support!

-PPS.
-Links to the book listing on the websites of Macmillan Publishing, GoodReads, Chapters, WorldCat, Google Books, Kobo, Barnes and Noble.
+PS.
+Links to the book listing on the websites of Macmillan Publishing, Amazon, GoodReads, Chapters, WorldCat, Google Books, Book Depository, Kobo, Books-a-Million, Barnes and Noble.
 You can also search for the book using the ISBN numbers below:

 - ISBN-10: 1250196620